The return of the sculpture on Dudok’s Bijenkorf to the Coolsingel

 Activists

 On February 8, 2018, I was interviewed by local TV station RTV Rijnmond, together with fellow supporters Jan Sluijter and Co Engberts.
 The place of performance was, of course, the location of the sculpture at the time in Woerden .
-We were introduced as activists; well, of course we are.
+We were introduced as activists; well, of course we were.

 Komt de gevelsteen van oude Bijenkorf echt terug in Rotterdam?